Unique tradition in art

-Karsamble Caves (Maharashtra) are somewhat less known Buddhist rock-cut temples, hewn in the rock circa 2 century BC.
+Karsamble Caves (Maharashtra) are somewhat less known Buddhist rock-cut temples, hewn in the rock around the 2nd century BC.
 Here are 37 caves.
 One of them contains remnants of plaster with bands of red, white and blakc color.

 12. Kuda Caves

 Kuda Caves (Maharashtra) are comparatively little known 26 rock-cut Buddhist temples.
-Several caves contain remnants of plaster with traces of paintings from 6 - 7th century AD.
+Several caves contain remnants of plaster with traces of paintings from the 6th - 7th century AD.

-Several out of 40 Lenyadri Caves (Maharashtra) - ancient Buddhist temples from 1st - 3rd c.
+Several out of 40 Lenyadri Caves (Maharashtra) - ancient Buddhist temples from the 1st - 3rd c.
 AD - contain (or at least recently contained) traces of paintings.
-Cave 7 was converted into Hindu temple and was adorned with recent paintings, possibly even from 19th century.
+Cave 7 was converted into Hindu temple and was adorned with recent paintings, as recent as the 19th century.
 Caves 10, 11, 12, 13, 17 though contain traces of ancient Buddhist paintings - for most part simple ornamental adornment.

-The cliff walls and ceiling in one of the two rock-cut Hindu temples in Malayadipatti (Tamil Nadu) - Olipathivishnu Vishnugraham (8 - 9 c.
-AD) - are covered with paintings.
-These paintings though seem to be fairly new - from 16th - 17th century.
+The cliff walls and ceiling in one of the two rock-cut Hindu temples in Malayadipatti (Tamil Nadu) - Olipathivishnu Vishnugraham (the 8th - 9th century AD) - are covered with paintings.
+These paintings though seem to be fairly new - from the 16th - 17th century.

 16. Pitalkhora Caves

-Aihole (Karnataka), the ancient capital of Chalukya dynasty, contains beautiful rock-cut Hindu temple from circa 550 AD - Ravana Phadi.
+Aihole (Karnataka), the ancient capital of Chalukya dynasty, contains beautiful rock-cut Hindu temple from around 550 AD - Ravana Phadi.